ST Edge AI Core - Command-line Interface

 Series

-of MCUs (P and G families), based on Arm Cortex®-R52+ and Arm
+of MCUs (P families), based on Arm Cortex®-R52+ and Arm

 Cortex®-M4 processors, tailored for/to their application domains to